Stellcel-Remeny/Patchress/docs/building.md

     - ```tcc = '<path>'```, where ```<path>``` must point to the path where TurboC is installed.
 (The path must contain BIN, INCLUDE, etc)
 4. Run ```meson setup builddir --native-file local.conf```.
 5. Run ```meson install -C builddir``` to build MultiPatcher.
 Finalized output will be located in bin_dir (usually ```bin/```)

+## Building MPC for Windows VB4

+You will need a copy of Microsoft Visual Basic 4.0 16-bit to compile this application.

+1. Open Microsoft Visual Basic 4.0 16-bit
+2. Open the project in `source/VB4'
+3. Make necessary modifications and compile it using the File menu in VB4.
+4. Copy the resulting .EXE file as `source/BASE/Patchg16.exe`
+5. Recompile the whole project using meson.

 ## Tips